Diya1802/Quiz_Application/README.md

 # Quiz_Application
-A desktop based application using java Jframe component of java swing package.
+A desktop based application using java Jframe component of java swing package.It performs various operation like timer for each question.